learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 wrapGift(gifts[2])
 ```

-But if we had more gifts, we'd have to write out more calles to `wrapGift()` — it'd probably get tiring after a while.
+But if we had more gifts, we'd have to write out more calls to `wrapGift()` — it'd probably get tiring after a while.

 This is where loops come in handy!
 With a loop, we can just write the repeated action _once_ and perform the action on every item in the collection.